 - Second, it helps you get exposure to new audiences.

-- Third, it will enable you to connect with other bloggers and influencers.
+- Third, it enables you to connect with other bloggers and influencers.

 - Finally, it can help you earn extra income from advertising or affiliate marketing.